Chalwk/JeriCraftDocs/policies/Community-Rules.md

-# JeriCraft Community Rules 🛡️🎮
+# 🛡️ JeriCraft Community Rules 🎮

-### Information ℹ️

-JeriCraft server rules are designed to ensure a positive experience for all players.
-All players, including staff and volunteers, are expected to adhere to these rules.
+Welcome to the **JeriCraft Community Rules**!
+These guidelines are designed to ensure a **positive, fair, and enjoyable experience** for all players.
+By joining our servers, you agree to abide by these rules.
+Failure to comply may result in disciplinary action, including bans.

-### VPN / Proxy Warning 🚫🌐

-Our server utilizes a mod to catch repeat cheaters and players who break the rules and attempt to return.
-Because this system is based on IP checking, avoid using free or cheap VPN/proxy services.
-If you must use a VPN, ensure that you are the only one connecting through that IP address (e.g., your work VPN may be safe).
-We will not reverse bans for appeals made due to being banned while using a proxy or VPN.

 ---

-### COMMON RULES (APPLY TO BOTH MINECRAFT AND HALO) 🕹️💻

-To ensure a fun and enjoyable experience for all players, the following rules apply across both **Minecraft** and **Halo** servers:
+## ℹ️ Information

+Our rules apply to **all players**, including staff and volunteers.
+They are enforced to maintain a welcoming and respectful environment for everyone.
+Please read them carefully and reach out to staff if you have any questions.

+---

+## 🚫 VPN / Proxy Warning 🌐

+To prevent repeat offenders from bypassing bans, our server uses an **IP-based detection system**.
+If you use a VPN or proxy, ensure it is secure and not shared with others (e.g., a work VPN may be safe). **Free or cheap VPNs are not recommended**, as they may result in unintended bans. **We will not reverse bans caused by VPN/proxy usage.**

+---

+## 🕹️ Common Rules (Apply to Both Minecraft and Halo) 💻

+The following rules apply to **both Minecraft and Halo servers**.
+They are designed to promote a fun and respectful environment for all players:

-- **No Offensive Language or Content:** Avoid offensive or inappropriate language, usernames, and content (e.g., skins, messages).
+- **No Offensive Language or Content:** Avoid using offensive or inappropriate language, usernames, skins, or messages.
-- **No Trolling or Harassment:** Refrain from trolling, harassing, or intentionally upsetting others.
+- **No Trolling or Harassment:** Do not troll, harass, or intentionally upset other players.
 - **No Impersonation:** Do not impersonate other players or staff members.
-- **No Scamming or Exploiting:** Be honest and transparent in your interactions and avoid exploiting bugs or game mechanics.
+- **No Scamming or Exploiting:** Be honest in your interactions and avoid exploiting bugs or game mechanics.
 - **Keep Personal Information Private:** Do not share sensitive or personal information in chat.
 - **No Controversial Topics:** Avoid discussing drama, politics, or religion in chat.
-- **No Spamming or Advertising:** Avoid disrupting conversations with irrelevant messages or advertisements.
+- **No Spamming or Advertising:** Do not disrupt conversations with irrelevant messages or advertisements.
-- **Respect Staff Instructions:** Obey staff members and their instructions during gameplay.
+- **Respect Staff Instructions:** Follow the instructions of staff members during gameplay.
-- **No Lag Machines or Server Overloading:** Do not create mechanisms or use exploits that intentionally cause lag or overload the server.
+- **No Lag Machines or Server Overloading:** Do not create mechanisms or use exploits that cause lag or overload the server.
-- **No Bypassing Filters:** Respect the server's chat filters and do not attempt to circumvent them.
+- **No Bypassing Filters:** Do not attempt to circumvent the server's chat filters.
 - **Respect Player Boundaries:** Do not encroach on others' territory or invade their private space without permission.
-- **Malicious Activities:** Do not distribute malware or engage in disruptive behavior that harms the server or other players.
+- **No Malicious Activities:** Do not distribute malware or engage in behavior that harms the server or other players.
-- **Game Mechanics Abuse:** Play the game as intended and avoid exploiting any in-game glitches for an unfair advantage.
+- **No Game Mechanics Abuse:** Play the game as intended and avoid exploiting glitches for an unfair advantage.
-- **Team Killing:** Avoid intentionally killing your teammates in any game mode.
+- **No Team Killing:** Do not intentionally kill your teammates in any game mode.
-- **Disrupting Server Performance:** Refrain from actions that cause performance issues, such as lag-inducing exploits.
+- **No Disrupting Server Performance:** Avoid actions that cause performance issues, such as lag-inducing exploits.

 ---

-### TIERED PUNISHMENT SYSTEM ⚖️
+## ⚖️ Tiered Punishment System

-To maintain a fair and enjoyable environment, we employ a tiered punishment system.
-The consequences for each tier are at the discretion of the issuing staff member.
+To ensure fairness, we use a **tiered punishment system**.
+Consequences are determined by the severity of the offense and are at the discretion of the issuing staff member.

-#### **Tier 1: Severe Offenses - Permanent Ban** 🚨⛔
+### 🚨 **Tier 1: Severe Offenses - Permanent Ban** ⛔

-- **Unfair Advantages:** Utilizing programs, devices, exploits, or hacking for unfair gameplay advantages.
+- **Unfair Advantages:** Using programs, devices, exploits, or hacks for unfair gameplay advantages.
-- **Deception and Scamming:** Engaging in scams that negatively impact other players.
+- **Deception and Scamming:** Scamming other players in a way that negatively impacts them.
 - **Impersonation:** Falsely representing yourself as another player or staff member.
 - **Discriminatory Behavior:** Promoting hatred or discrimination through language or actions.
 - **Threats and Harassment:** Making threats or engaging in targeted harassment.
 - **Privacy Violations:** Sharing personal information without consent.
 - **Malicious Activities:** Distributing malware or causing disruptions.

-#### **Tier 2: Moderate Offenses - 1 to 2-week Ban** ⏳
+### ⏳ **Tier 2: Moderate Offenses - 1 to 2-Week Ban**

 - **Property Damage and Vandalism (Minecraft):** Altering or destroying others' builds without permission.
 - **Inappropriate Content:** Sharing or displaying offensive content, including inappropriate skins.